AxlRodrigoEstevezNieto/AxlRodrigoEstevezNieto/README.md

-- 👋 Hi, I’m @AxlRodrigoEstevezNieto
+- 👋 Hi, I’m Axl Rodrigo Estevez Nieto
-- 👀 I’m interested in ...
+- 👀 I’m interested in development for ios platforms and front end web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Development of applications for android devices (kotlin) and I keep an eye on the advances of natural language processing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ios application development
-- 📫 How to reach me ...
+- 📫 How to reach me Axl Estevez

 <!---
 AxlRodrigoEstevezNieto/AxlRodrigoEstevezNieto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.